 - Exercise.
 Getting some exercise each day can reduce depressive symptoms and will also often reduce anxiety, which is often a coexisting condition.

 - Eating a healthy diet.
-While switching your diet for a healthier one will not cure depression, it can help give you more energy, improve lethargy if that is one of your symptoms, and might make you feel better overall.
+While switching your diet for a healthier one will not cure depression, it can help give you more energy, improve lethargy if that is one of your symptoms, and make you feel better overall.
 A nutritionist can help if you aren’t sure where to start.

 - Spending time with others.
 Depression is often isolating.
 Even though it can be hard, finding ways to spend time with others can boost your mood and help you feel less alone.